Technicianologist/markdown-portfolio/_includes/04-lists.md

-Here are a few of my favourite things
+Here are a few of my favourite things:
 - Rainbows
 - Kittens
 - Mittens